stimulusreflex/stimulus_reflex/README.md

 end
 ```

+## What Just Happened

-The following happens after the `StimulusReflex::Reflex` method call finishes.
+The following happens when a `StimulusReflex::Reflex` is invoked.

 1. The page that triggered the reflex is re-rerendered. _Instance variables created in the reflex are available to both the controller and view templates._
 2. The re-rendered HTML is sent to the client over the ActionCable socket.
-3. The page is updated via fast DOM diffing courtesy of morphdom. _While future versions of StimulusReflex might support more granular updates, today the entire body is re-rendered and sent over the socket._
+3. The page is updated via fast DOM diffing courtesy of morphdom.

+   _NOTE: While future versions of StimulusReflex may support more granular updates, today the entire body is re-rendered and sent over the socket._

 ## Advanced Usage